kedacore/keda-docs/content/docs/2.16/operate/admission-webhooks.md

 ```
 --cache-miss-to-direct-client=true
 ```
-This will ensure that if getting the `scaleTargetRef` from the cached client returns `IsNotFound` error, webhook will attempt to getting the object directly from Kubernetes API.
+This will ensure that if getting the `scaleTargetRef` from the cached client returns `IsNotFound` error, the webhook will attempt to get the object directly from Kubernetes API.

 ## Custom Validations using Kubernetes ValidatingAdmissionPolicy